csteach441/csteach441.github.io/weekly_assignment.md

     * what is the design and development history for your chosen products?
       * i.e. can you trace a series of design compromises and improvements in previous models up to the current product release?
     * e.g. a website, mobile or desktop application, device specific UI (phone, camera...) &c. is an example product to consider and review
-  * add details for the above on the [Week 2 - Analysis of Devices](https://trello.com/b/H6YwnxAF/week-2-analysis-of-devices) board
+  * add details for the above on the [Week 2 - Analysis of Devices](https://trello.com/b/nPHn7kS3/week-2-analysis-of-devices) board
-    * further instructions are available on the [Week 2 board](https://trello.com/b/H6YwnxAF/week-2-analysis-of-devices)
+    * further instructions are available on thw week 2 board

 This product review provides an initial opportunity to consider products and designs for your final course assessment.

 Any questions, please let me know.

 Enjoy your week.

--->

 #### Week 1 - 17th January 2018